 The children Eliran, Tamir, Omri, and Ben, created a business plan to realize the idea and presented it to the class.

 Their slogan: "Buy the Spicer, and you won't be disappointed!"

 Ladder-Shelf - A removable ladder that allows you to reach high cabinets

 The young entrepreneurs Itay, Ariel, Barak, and Rotem, explained the benefits of their solution: easy to store, very efficient to access the high spots of the cabinet, a safe and simple replacement for people who climb on furniture or an unstable chair to reach high shelves.

 The child entrepreneurs presenting their idea and answering their classmates' questions:

 The student entrepreneurs prepared a model of the sole and explained the benefit of the product:

 Lunch Break - A social initiative that allows children who forget their lunch at home to have a sandwich.

-The young entrepreneurs planned it as follows: "Every Monday, children from each grade will bring another sandwich to school and the sandwich will have a sticker with the ingredients of the sandwich.
+The kids planned it as follows: "Every Monday, children from each grade will bring another sandwich to school, and the sandwich will have a sticker with the ingredients of the sandwich.
 There will also be sandwiches for children with allergies."